-Element NL agrees with this statement and assumes that GTS also only makes those investments that are actually required for actual new Biomethane production.
-GTS should avoid a situation where it increases capacity which is in the end not used by the market, like the open seasons around 2010.
+VGN agrees with this statement and assumes that GTS also only makes those investments that are required for actual new Biomethane production.
+GTS should avoid a situation where it increases capacity which is in the end not used by the market, like during the open seasons around 20107.